Biodiversity

 The award-winning Urban Biodiversity Monitoring Programme aims to understand how urban landscapes can be used innovatively to find solutions to problems and aid decision making for campus development.

 If you want to get involved in our monitoring, please see our guidance sheet on padlet.
-Additionally, all recordings can be made on our iNaturalist page.
+Additionally, all recordings can be made on our iNaturalist page or through out online form here: Online form

 Hedgehog Friendly Campus